-Pharmaceutical litigation is growing in Brazil, and preliminary injunctions are also available regardless of whether a patent holder is seeking to enforce compound claims or use claims.
+Pharmaceutical litigation is growing in Brazil, and preliminary injunctions are available regardless of whether a patent holder is seeking to enforce compound claims or use claims.
+Preliminary injunctions are also available for process claims, albeit requiring a higher threshold to be met with the prima facie evidence, due to the asymmetry of information between the parties, as processes are usually not public knowledge.

 Damages can be sought in patent infringement proceedings.
 Awards will be determined on the basis of the counterfactual that the violation had not occurred.
-Loss of profits will be determined by the most favorable, to the injured party, of the following criteria: (i) the benefits that would have been gained by the injured party if the violation had not occurred; (ii) the benefits gained by the author of the violation of the rights; or (iii) the remuneration that the author of the violation would have paid to the proprietor of the violated rights for a granted license that would have legally permitted him to exploit the subject of the rights.
-So
+Loss of profits will be determined by the most favorable, to the injured party, of the following criteria: (i) the benefits that would have been gained by the injured party if the violation had not occurred; (ii) the benefits gained by the author of the violation of the rights; or (iii) the remuneration that the author of the violation would have paid to the proprietor of the violated rights for a license that would have legally permitted him to exploit the subject of the rights.

 There is no discovery in Brazil.
-The typical litigation costs (including both legal fees and other expenses) through trial in Brazil range from roughly \$300,000 to more than \$2 million, depending on the size and complexity of the case.
+The typical litigation costs (including legal fees and other expenses) through trial in Brazil range from roughly \$300,000 to more than \$2 million, depending on the size and complexity of the case.
 However, costs increase when the parties seek to obtain preliminary and permanent injunctions.

-Typically, the winner is entitled to receive court fees and other expenses incurred during the case, including the court-appointed expert's fees.84 However, attorneys' fees are not reimbursed by the losing party.85
+Typically, the winner is entitled to receive court fees and other expenses incurred during the case, including the court-appointed expert's fees.
+However, attorneys' fees are not reimbursed by the losing party.